 Video of the Day

-Pressure-treated wood is normally made with yellow pine and coated with a chemical called chromated copper arsenate.
+Pressure-treated wood is normally made with pine or other softwood species and is typically infused with a chemical preservative called copper azole.
 This treatment allows the wood to be resistant to insects, bacteria and fungi.
-The cost of this wood can be 30 percent to 40 percent less expensive than redwood.
+The cost of this wood can be 30 percent to 40 percent less than that of redwood.